Neural Mixed Effects for Nonlinear Personalized Predictions: Experimental Setup

 All models are implemented in PyTorch~\cite{Paszke_PyTorch_An_Imperative_2019} and optimized with Adam~\cite{kingma2014adam}.
 Their hyper-parameter are determined using a gridsearch which includes the learning rate, the number of layers in the MLP and their width, and L2 weight decay.
 Model validation is based on the validation set performance.
 All models are trained on consumer-level graphic cards, such as, the NVidia RTX 3080 Ti.

 All input features are z-normalized on the training set.
 For regression tasks, the ground truth is also z-normalized based on the training set.
 The mean squared error is the loss function $l$ for all regression tasks.
 For the MLP on TPOT, we minimize the cross entropy loss, while the forward-backward algorithm is used for the CRF on TPOT to minimize \autoref{eq:forwardbackward}.

-CRFs typically also learn how likely it is to start and end at each state.
-As any state could be the start and end on TPOT, we assume they are equally likely by setting the probabilities to a uniform distribution.
+Features from different modalities are combined through early fusion.

-When reporting performance metrics, we first calculate them for each person and then report the average.
+When reporting performance metrics, we first calculate them within each person and then report the average.
 This allows us to focus on the within-person performance and avoids Simpson's paradox~\cite{simpson1951interpretation}.
 Significance tests are conducted with paired person-clustered bootstrapping~\cite{ren2010nonparametric} using $p=0.05$ and 10,000 resamplings at the person-level\footnote{For each person, calculate the performance metric and take their difference between two models.
 Then bootstrap the differences by resampling 10,000 times with replacement to derive 95\% confidence intervals using percentiles.}.
 To determine the performance metrics reliably, we need a large enough test set per person: we remove people from all experiments if we have less than ten observations from them.